Current:

 In 2002 I switched over to become the primary developer on a new editor for different sports markets.
 Then in 2004 I moved over to work on core technologies that would be shared across several product lines, including design of a new video processing engine.
 In February of 2005, XOS Technologies acquired the Team Sports division of Pinnacle Systems, where I divided my time between these core video technologies and work on backend server tools.

-In August of 2008 my involvement with Sports Video ended and I joined Burntsand as a Senior Consultant.
-After 10 years in one market, I felt my best opportunity was to to get as much visibility as possible into many different facets of software development.
-My current areas of focus include client presentation technologies (WinForms, WPF, Silverlight) and emerging technologies such as Azure and the upcoming .Net 4 and Visual Studio 2010.
-I have begun speaking at local Development Community events ranging from Code Camps in New Hampshire, Vermont, and Massachusetts as well as at local user groups.
+My current areas of focus include client presentation technologies (WinForms, WPF, Silverlight) and emerging technologies such as Azure and .Net 4 and Visual Studio 2010.
+I also speak frequently at local Development Community events including Code Camps in New Hampshire, Vermont, and Massachusetts as well as at local user groups.